alanluqman/spacetravelhub/README.md

 5. Run this command `code .` to open this folder in VScode
 6. Open terminal and run this command `npm install`
 7. after finishing step 5, run this command `npm start` to run the project
+8. for testing components, you can run: `npm run test`.

 ## Authors